nmc-probe/utils/rest_api/README.md

 and sharing iSCSI LUNs from ZFS clones and preparing them for use.

-There are two major functions provided:
+There are three endpoints:

+* clone
-* Clone
+* clone_status
-* Clone status
+* clone_test

-The clone endpoint starts the creation or deletion of a set of clones and shares those clones via iSCSI.
-The clone_status function reports back the status of the clone creation / deletion job.
+The `clone` endpoint starts the creation or deletion of a set of clones and shares those clones via iSCSI.
+The `clone_status` function reports back the status of the clone creation / deletion job. `clone_test` is no-op function that is provided to sysadmins to check to see if the REST API is available.

 # Endpoint: `/lun/api/v1.0/clone`

-Create and delete ZFS clones and share / unshare those clones as iSCSI targets.
+This endpoint starts a job to create and delete disk clones and share / unshare those clones as iSCSI targets.

+This endpoint returns immediately and before the clones are created or deleted.
+To check the status of the job, use the clone_status endpoint.

 ## Method: POST